unicoderns/orm/docs/functions.md

 `groupBy` String with column names E.g.: "id, name"

-2. ### Insert
+### 2. Insert

-This function will let you insert information into the Database
+This function will let you insert information into the database

 ```typescript
 usersTable